alundiak/better-random/README.md

 To have ALL numbers from MIN_NUMBER to MAX_NUMBER inclusive, and that numbers NOT repeated and NOT skipped.
 Meaning that after sorting of such sequence oit would be 100% incremental sequence.
 In the code is used a [Fisher-Yates shuffle algorithm](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle).

 I iterate 1 mln times, and final result write into CSV file, so that I can easily copy column and paste in Google Spreadsheet document.

+## Usage

+Execute `npm test` to run a cycle from `1_000_000` iterations to make sure random value is really random.

+Execute `npm start` to run a cycle from `1_000_000` iterations and write numbers into `./files/random_sequence.csv` after cycle finished.

+Additional output may be logged into Terminal `stdout` but it then can slow down Terminal / VS COde / PowerShell / etc. which might be then stop responding.

 ## TODO